Skip to content

 Why St George's?

-1. Practical experience – explore practical delivery in a UK context by watching clinicians use the latest evidence-based interventions on clinical placement (this is optional if you already have clinical experience).
+1. Practical experience – learn about delivery of neurological care in the UK context by watching clinicians use the latest evidence-based interventions on clinical placement (this is optional if you already have clinical experience).

 2. Research-active academics – learn from our experts at the Centre for Biomedical Education and Neurosciences and Cell Biology Research Institute, as well as senior clinicians from Atkinson Morley Regional Neurosciences Centre.